Abduazam/portfolio-blog/README.md

 # About the project
-Project is made by Abduazam with PHP's Laravel framework.
+My first project in Laravel framework.
 The project is website for make blog site.
 In the beginning, I wanted to made this project only for my self, but then, I decided to make it public for everyone who want to use.
 Just download full project and run, it will work well.
 So, I wrote README for who want to use this project.
 Before start, read it ^-^

 # Blog site description
 I have made it's both back and front sides.
 I can use admin dashboard either.